nomadovoip/nomadovoip.github.io/otp/verify.md

 |200|`success` Request sent successfully |
 |400|`bad request` Incorrect or missing parameters |
 |401|`unauthorized` Invalid credentials or incorrect authentication method |

+!> OTP as the name suggest, Once verified or expired, will be destroyed.

 ___